abdelsfane/threat-intel-automation/README.md

-[Chicago CyberSecurity](https://www.meetup.com/chicagosecurity) is an organization dedicated to promoting the education of security in the Chicago community.
+[Chicago CyberSecurity](https://www.chicagocybersecurity.org) is an organization dedicated to promoting the education of security in the Chicago community.
+Check out our [Meetups](https://www.meetup.com/chicagosecurity)

 ![Chicago CyberSecurity](https://secure.meetupstatic.com/photos/event/6/9/b/highres_479341691.jpeg)